Critical Insights from Q4’s “Breakfast Roundtable” in London

-Examining how investors use alternative and big data, session leader Sam Cockerill, Head of Europe Sales at Q4, said that it would serve IROs well to know how investors and analysts are looking at your data — particularly when it comes to the message contained in a trading update.
+Examining how investors use alternative and big data, session leader Sam Cockerill, Head of Europe Sales at Q4, said that it would serve IROs well to know the trends impacting IROs, like how investors and analysts are looking at your data — particularly when it comes to the message contained in a trading update.
 “Transcript readers can pick up on sentiment conveyed by your word choice, so changing your wording rather than any key takeaways can make a big difference,” he explained.

-In fact, one banking firm in attendance said that they regularly analyse their own earnings transcripts by AI-powered software.
+In fact, one banking firm in attendance said that they regularly analyze their own earnings transcripts with AI-powered software.
 Their aim is to be proactive about uncovering overused words or any other content that could unintentionally generate negative sentiment.

-The event wrapped-up on a final note that the usual touchpoints of investor outreach are crucial.
-This includes Q&As and conference calls, as well as access to data on your market peers, the general market backdrop and the success of similar transactions.
+The event wrapped up on a final note that the usual touchpoints that trends impacting IROs are crucial.
+This includes Q&As and conference calls, as well as access to data on your market peers, the general market backdrop, and the success of similar transactions.
 IROs should quickly communicate the transaction and the evolved strategy for the new combined company.
 After all, good IR is about getting ahead of market chatter and setting expectations yourself.